GMELab/AutoMitoC/README.md

 * Cross-hybridizing probes are identified by empirically assessing evidence for cross-hybridization
 * The primary estimate of mitochondrial (MT) signal is ascertained using principal component analysis (PCA)

-For further details on how AutoMitoC was developed or the rationale behind these features, please see the main manuscript (link).
+For further details on how AutoMitoC was developed or the rationale behind these features, please see the [main manuscript](https://www.medrxiv.org/content/10.1101/2021.04.08.21255031v1).

 ## Method Overview